orchidhq/Orchid/docs/src/orchid/resources/wiki/learn/tutorials/how-to-blog.md

     orchidCompile "io.github.javaeden.orchid:OrchidPluginDocs:{{ site.version }}"
 }

 // 3.
-Get dependencies from JCenter
+Get dependencies from MavenCentral
 repositories {
-    jcenter()
+    mavenCentral()
 }

 // 4.
 Use the 'FutureImperfect' theme, and set the URL it will have on Github Pages